 What is Xanax and Why Do People Experience Addiction to the Drug?

 Xanax is another name for the drug Alprazolam, which is a benzodiazepine.
 So what are benzodiazepines?
 It is a class of prescription drugs approved for treating conditions such as generalized anxiety disorder (GAD), insomnia, and panic disorders.

-Xanax and other benzodiazepines work to induce a calming effect, or to induce sleep.
-Doctors sometimes prescribe Xanax to patients that have ongoing issues with symptoms such as:
+Xanax and other benzodiazepines work to induce a calming effect or to induce sleep.
+Doctors sometimes prescribe Xanax to patients who have ongoing issues with symptoms such as: